JiyanBlack/Machine_Learning_Coursera_Note/Week4.md

 * We are actually doing the same thing as logistic regression at the output layer.
 * bias unit (a0 = [1..1]) is added every layer to add constant bias.

+# Multiclass Classification
+The output layer will have several activations, each of then produce a vector that indicates the type of the output.